bacnc1/happy2010/README.md

-# Sending love from all of us at the CSHT&TTB Department
+# Sending warm wishes from the Department of Infrastructure and Medical Equipment.